Pre-existence of Christ: Nontrinitarianism

 Some accept the pre-existence of Christ without accepting his full divinity in the Trinitarian sense.
 For example, it is likely that Arius and most early advocates of Arianism accepted the pre-existence of Christ.
 However, Thomas Aquinas says that Arius "pretended that the Person of the Son of God is a creature, and less than the Father, so he maintained that He began to be, saying 'there was a time when He was not.'"

 John Locke, William Ellery Channing, and Isaac Newton appear to have maintained belief in the pre-existence of Christ despite their rejection of the Trinity.

-Today, several nontrinitarian denominations also share belief in some form of the pre-existence of Christ, including the Church of God (Seventh-Day) and the Jehovah's Witnesses, the latter group identifying Jesus as the archangel Michael, interpreting John 1:1 by translating with the phrase "a god," rather than "God".
+Today, several nontrinitarian denominations also share belief in some form of the pre-existence of Christ, including the Church of God (Seventh-Day) and the Jehovah's Witnesses, the latter group identifying Jesus as the archangel Michael, interpreting John 1:1 by translating with the phrase "a god," (or "the Word was divine" or a "godlike one") rather than "God".
 The Latter Day Saint movement teaches Christ's pre-existence as the first and greatest of the spirit children of God the Father.

 Among the many churches which separated from the Worldwide Church of God, also referred to as the "Sabbatarian Churches of God" or, more pejoratively, Armstrongites, there is a shared belief in binitarianism, and that Jesus was the God of the Old Testament through whom God the Father created the world (based on Ephesians 3:9 and John 1:1–3), and that it was Jesus Christ who personally interacted with Adam and Eve, Noah, the patriarchs, ancient Israel, and the kings and prophets of the Old Testament.
 It is held that in his incarnation, Jesus was sent to reveal the Father who was previously unknown.
 This is based on an interpretation of John 5:37, Luke 10:22, and by the large number of references Jesus made about the Father in the New Testament compared to the very few, almost figural references to God as Father in the Old Testament.
 This belief is also based on an interpretation of verses where Christ is believed to be discussing his personal presence in the Old Testament and interaction with ancient Israel, and on a Christological interpretation of Melchizedek.